 Have you ever done any performing yourself?

 Way back when I finished my degree I worked for an educational theatre company for a year and I was getting about £5 on top of my dole from it, so it wasn’t a sustainable kind of lifestyle! (laughing).
-So I had to look for a real job after that.

 So now you’d say you are more of an admirer than a performer?